New Mexico chile: Cultivation

-Fruits of New Mexico chile plants are grown from seeds – and each individual strain is specifically bred and grown to be disease-resistant and provide consistent and healthy plants within their specific regions.
-Altitude, climate, soil, and acreage affects a crop's taste, making the New Mexican region, including the Rio Grande bosque, mountains, and high deserts, a favorable environment for plant propagation and growth.
+Fruits of New Mexico chile plants are grown from seeds, and each individual strain is specifically bred and grown to be disease-resistant and provide consistent and healthy plants within their specific regions.
+Altitude, climate, soil, and acreage affect a crop's taste, making the New Mexican region, including the Rio Grande bosque, mountains, and high deserts, a favorable environment for plant propagation and growth.
 To ensure that a variety's lineage remains disease-resistant and maintains optimal growth within its heritage region, seeds from specific plants are carefully selected.
-An example of a New Mexican chile grown outside the state is the 'Anaheim' pepper which is extremely resilient in multiple altitudes.
+An example of a New Mexican chile grown outside the state is the 'Anaheim' pepper, which is extremely resilient in multiple altitudes.
 An aspect of the New Mexico chile plants regards reintroducing seeds from their heritage soil, since each successive generation becomes susceptible to disease and loss of flavor.
 Therefore, local chile farmers usually order seeds from their heritage soils, every few generations, to reinvigorate their crop.
 This allows New Mexico chile growers to perpetuate successful productions.